The Accelerated Pace of the Win9x Era (1995 to 2001)

 What's actually inside the book...

-There are 39 chapters (divided by seven parts) which covers the Win9x era:
+There are 39 chapters (divided by seven parts) which cover the Win9x era:

 - Brief background history on the Win9x era